granthale/wip-book/content/Plots/purpose-meaning.md

 ---
-title: "§ Chapter 8: Purpose & Meaning"
+title: "§ Chapter x: Purpose & Meaning"
 ---
 In an age where it's clear